Harsh-R-Singh/Hand_Cricket/README.md

-# Hand Cricket game using OpenCV
+## Hand Cricket Game using OpenCV

-This project is a finger counting application that uses OpenCV to detect and count the number of fingers shown by the user.
-It consists of a backend built with Flask and a frontend that communicates with the backend to display the results.
+This project is a real-time, gesture-controlled version of the traditional hand cricket game.
+It uses **OpenCV** with a **custom hand tracking module** to detect the number of fingers shown by the player via webcam.
+The finger count is used as input for gameplay (batting and bowling).

+The backend, built with **Flask**, processes the video stream and communicates with a **JavaScript-based frontend** using **WebSockets**.
+The frontend displays live scores, user input, and game status.
+This project demonstrates the integration of computer vision, real-time processing, and web-based interaction.

 ## Project Structure